Marion Correctional Institution (Ohio): 2016

-Najmuddeen Salaam: from rehabilitation to alleged drug smuggling
+Najmuddeen Salaam

-Najmuddeen Salaam's (birth name was Johnny L. Clark, but he changed it after converting to Islam) took a surprising turn from serving 18 years in prison to becoming an advocate and mentor for incarcerated individuals.
-However, his path has taken another unexpected twist with his recent arrest and alleged involvement in drug smuggling into the Marion Correctional Institution in Ohio.
+Najmuddeen Salaam (born Johnny L. Clark) served 18 years in prison and eventually became an advocate and mentor for incarcerated individuals.
+However, he was arrested in 2016 and charged with involvement in smuggling drugs into the Marion Correctional Institution.

-After serving his sentence for a rape conviction, Salaam emerged as a beacon of hope for prisoners at the Marion Correctional Institution.
-He volunteered his time, sharing insights and offering guidance to those behind bars.
-However, a provision within the Prison Rape Elimination Act (PREA) enacted in 2012 deemed that individuals with sex offense charges could not be employed or contracted at a prison facility.
+After serving his sentence for a rape conviction, Salaam volunteered at Marion Correctional Institution, offering guidance to those in prison.
+However, a provision within the Prison Rape Elimination Act (PREA) enacted in 2012 deemed that individuals with sex offense charges could not be employed or contracted at a prison facility, leading Salaam to lose his position at the Marion Correctional Institution.

-This provision led to Salaam losing his position at the Marion Correctional Institution.
-Despite his commendable work and positive influence on inmates, the regulations rooted in PREA forced him out of his role.
-His situation highlights the complexities surrounding the reintegration of ex-offenders, especially those who have shown a genuine commitment to reform and mentorship.

-Salaam's efforts to challenge this predicament have taken him to Washington, D.C., where he engaged with Senators Sherrod Brown and Rob Portman.
+Salaam's efforts to challenge this act took him to Washington, D.C., where he engaged with Senators Sherrod Brown and Rob Portman.
 His goal was to address the section of PREA that restricts individuals like him from working within prison facilities.
-While Senators Brown and Portman expressed interest, Salaam's advocacy reflects a broader concern for ex-offenders who aim to make a positive impact on others.